payherepayments/payhere-starter-fundraising/README.md

 # Payhere fundraising starter

-A funraising starter, built using [Gatsby](https://www.gatsbyjs.org) and [Paynere](https://payhere.co).
+A funraising website, built using [Gatsby](https://www.gatsbyjs.org) and [Paynere](https://payhere.co).
 It allows you to easily create a nice, mobile-optimised website and be collecting one-off and recurring donations.

 [Live demo](https://my-fundraising-page.netlify.com/)